Valerie Banschbach Profile

 Chair of the Biology Department, Saint Michael's College, Colchester, Vermont.
 2005 - 2010.
 Served two terms as Chair of one of the largest departments at the College.

 Research on ants as bioindicators in a fire-dependent, threatened ecosystem: sandplain forest in Vermont.
-Since 2010, I have studied the ant community of burned and unburned plots of land in one of the most threatened forest types in the Northeastern United States, sandplain pine-oak-heath forest.
+Since 2010, I have studied the ant biodiversity of burned and unburned plots of land in one of the most threatened forest types in the Northeastern United States, sandplain pine-oak-heath forest.
 This work is done in collaboration with the Vermont Army National Guard who own and manage the largest remaining parcel of sandplain forest in the state of Vermont.
-I have engaged 8 undergraduates in this work, and we have presented invited lectures, posters and talks at regional and national conferences in the USA and in India about the work.
+I have engaged 9 undergraduates in this work, and we have presented invited lectures, posters and talks at regional and national conferences in the USA and in India about the work.
 A peer-reviewed journal article describing some of our results appeared in the Northeastern Naturalist in 2014.

 Research on ants as bioindicators in agro-ecosystems.
 I began this work as a Fulbright-Nehru Senior Scholar collaborating with researchers at the Wildlife Institute of India and at Navdanya, an NGO founded by Dr. Vandana Shiva.
 To date I have studied ant communities of rice paddies in Uttarakhand.
 Ongoing work will include the study of the roles of ants in local agroecosystems in Virginia.
+In Summer 2016, I am working with students on the ant communities of community gardens in urban and suburban settings to address the question of how urban biodiversity is affected by garden projects.

 Elected and served as a public school board member and board chair in the Underhill ID District, Jericho, Vermont, for 6 years.